 - Just rehash some of that earlier stuff re Wall Street?
-[Editor: YESSSS]
+[Edit: YESSSS]

-- [Editor: mention what happened with the Cowboys and Indians] [Intern: You mean the movie?
-Think the word ‘cowboys’ now considered ‘offensive’?]
+- [Edit: mention what happened with the Cowboys and Indians] [Intern: You mean the movie?
+Think the word ‘cowboys’ now considered ‘offensive’ to village people?]

 - On the morning of April 13, 2011, Thomas Jefferson Junior High schooler Martin Perry, 11, requested his teacher grant a bathroom break.
 Citing the lesson’s imminent conclusion, and with malice aforethought, the teacher, Miss Pennywright, did deny M Perry’s rights, resulting in the unavoidable consequences of M Perry besmirching his shorts, and suffering further abuses at the hands of his classmates.
 In addition to M Perry’s psychological suffering, a cub reporter from the Jefferson Junior Journal was later threatened with a noogie by classmate Geoff ‘Jugs’ McBain while investigating the incident.
 Local newspapers refused to run the story, citing vague state laws regarding privacy, protection of minors and public interest.
 [Source: Jefferson Junior Journal]

-On Cultural Rights [Editor: let’s wrap this up ASAP.
-Wife getting impatient]
+On Cultural Rights [Edit: Let’s wrap this up ASAP.
+Family getting impatient]

-- [Editor: surely can use that Cowboys and Indians stuff here?]
+- [Edit: surely can use that Cowboys and Indians stuff here?]

 - Ted Nugent.